ecotaxa/uvpec/README.md

   - A number of cores `n_jobs` that will depend on the computational power of your machine or server
   - The learning rate
   - The maximum depth of a tree `max_depth`.
 For technical reasons, it is forbidden to go beyond 7
-  - A weight or `weight_sensitivity` that represents the weight we want to put on biological classes during the training because eh, we all know that 90% of images is marine snow
+  - A weight or `weight_sensitivity` that represents the weight you want to put on biological classes during the training because eh, we all know that 90% of images is marine snow
   - `detritus_subsampling` can be used if you want to undersample your training set.
 Keep it to 'false' if you don't want to use it
   - `subsampling_percentage` is about how much you want to undersample the 'detritus' class of your training set
   - `num_trees_CV` stands for the number of rounds you want to use for the cross-validation.
 The latter is use to determine the optimal number of rounds before overfitting.
 The bigger the number, the longer it takes to process